 Help rebuild this historic city, and you’ll be rewarded.
 Baltimore offers $10,000 plus closing costs to people who purchase distressed properties through its Vacants to Value Boosters program.
 The city also offers a $5,000 incentive to qualifying homebuyers through its Buying in Baltimore program.

 Got a sweet spot for the Midwest?
-Move to Detroit, and the city may supplement your paycheck.
-Each year, Challenge Detroit selects (and pays) about 30 young leaders to live, work and give back in the city through its fellowship program.
+Move to Detroit, and the city may hook you up with your next gig.
+Each year, Challenge Detroit selects about 30 young leaders to live, work (for its partner organizations) and give back in the city through its fellowship program.

 Build a home in this small Minnesota town, and you can qualify for a cash rebate of up to $12,000, depending on the final value of the home.
 Best of all, Harmony’s home construction rebate doesn’t have any age, income or residency restrictions.